-DISCRIMINATION, & HARASSMENT POLICY
+DISCRIMINATION & HARASSMENT POLICY

 McMaster University is committed to fostering a respectful and inclusive organization culture in which all members of the University community work, study and live free of discrimination and harassment.
+For more information, please review the Discrimination & Harassment Policy.